redhat-developer/kam/docs/journey/day1/README.md

 `service-repo-url` e.g. if you bootstrap with `--service-repo-url https://github.com/myorg/myproject.git` this would bootstrap an app called `app-myproject` and a service called `myproject`.

+Finally, the GitOps repository is created automatically if credentials are provided, this will create a private repository for pushing your generated resources to.

 ## Prefixing namespaces